 Has the keto diet got you feeling worse for wear?
 Don’t fall into the common trap of thinking it is not for you, as you may simply be suffering from keto flu.
-Thankfully, this is perfectly normal, manageable and transient.
-Keto flu is commonly experienced by many people switching to the ketogenic diet, with varying degrees of side effects.
-It is sometimes even described as ‘carbohydrate withdrawal’, much like withdrawal associated with addictive substances.
-In fact, recent studies have compared the effects of carbohydrates (particularly sugar) on the brain to that of addictive drugs like cocaine!1
+Thankfully, it is perfectly normal, manageable and transient.
+Keto flu is commonly experienced by people switching to the ketogenic diet, with varying degrees of side effects.
+It is sometimes even described as “carbohydrate withdrawal,” much like withdrawal associated with addictive substances.
+In fact, recent studies have compared the effect of carbohydrates (particularly sugar) on the brain to that of addictive drugs like cocaine!1

 Keto flu is a common reason for stopping progress on a ketogenic diet.
 People report mood swings, irritability, fatigue, dizziness and nausea among other symptoms.
 Keto flu may last anywhere from a day to a few weeks.
 It usually begins within the first few days after carb elimination/drastic reduction.

-By restricting carbohydrates, the body's preferred source of energy, the body must respond by making many changes to transition from glucose to fat metabolism.
-This results in the keto flu as the body shifts gear.
+When you restrict carbohydrates, the body’s preferred source of energy, the body must respond by making many changes to transition from glucose to fat metabolism.
+This results in keto flu as the body shifts gear.

-When you restrict dietary carbohydrate intake suddenly, a cascade of changes begins in the body.
-Firstly, blood sugar drops and causes hypoglycaemia.
-In response to this, changes occur to both the fuel being used for energy and changes in how neurons in the brain function.
-Secondly, changes occur in other systems in the body that alter electrolyte, water and hormone levels.
+When you suddenly restrict your dietary carbohydrate intake, a cascade of changes begins to take place in the body.
+First, blood sugar drops and causes hypoglycemia.
+In response to this, changes occur to both the fuel being used for energy and in how neurons in the brain function.
+Second, changes occur in other systems in the body that alter electrolyte, water, and hormone levels.
 Here is a step-by-step breakdown of what happens inside your body that causes keto flu when you start following the ketogenic diet:

-The physical consequences of sudden carb removal include hypoglycaemia (low blood sugar <55 mg/dL).2 To understand this we must first understand that our body generates energy using two main mechanisms: glycolysis and beta-oxidation.
+The physical consequences of sudden carb removal include hypoglyaemia (low blood sugar < 55 mg/dL).2 To understand this, we must first understand that our body generates energy using two main mechanisms: glycolysis and beta-oxidation.

 Glycolysis: converting glucose into energy